bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 If you need help answering this question [check these examples](#examples-of-answers).

-#### 2. Why do you need to increase your quota?

-This should be just 1 or 2 sentences that clearly outlines exactly what you're trying to accomplish that requires more quota:

-* **Proposed increase:** Clearly outline the additional resources you require, along with supporting rationale.
-Explain how much more quota you need and why.
-Include the following:

-  - Expected quota increase amount with a detailed allocation plan

-* **Justification for increase:** Clearly state the reasons for requesting a quota increase, such as anticipated growth, bursty workload patterns, or specific project requirements.

-* **Impact Assessment:** Assess the impact of the increased quota on your project's performance, scalability, and budget.

-If you need help answering this question [check these examples](#examples-of-answers).

 #### 3. What steps have you taken to try to fit your application into your current quota?

-Think about if there's anything you can do to use your current quota more efficiently.
+* Think about if there's anything you can do to use your current quota more efficiently.
 Can you decrease the resources assigned to your existing pods to free up more quota?

-Write down what you've already done to lower current resource usage and explain why you need the quota increase.
+* Write down what you've already done to lower current resource usage and explain why you need the quota increase.
 Be honest - if you've tried everything and still need more quota, that's okay.
 Sometimes, there's nothing you can reasonably do to make your existing quota work.
-If you can, explain why you think you shouldn't change anything.
+If you can, explain why you think you shouldn't change anything

 This part might include references to pods or objects you haven't mentioned before.
 Even if you're asking for more quota to run more frontend application pods, you might find that your database pods are using up more resources than they need.
 Explain why you can't reduce the resource allocation of these other pods, or try doing that before asking for more quota.

 For more information on quotas, see [OpenShift project resource quotas](../automation-and-resiliency/openshift-project-resource-quotas.md).

-Before we move forward with your quota change request, expect to discuss with the Platform Team ways to optimize your application within your current quota.
+* Before we move forward with your quota change request, expect to discuss with the Platform Team ways to optimize your application within your current quota.
 We usually don't approve quota requests without trying to make the existing quota work first.
 The more details you provide in your initial request, the shorter this conversation is likely to be!

 If you need help answering this question [check these examples](#examples-of-answers).